 I’m not gonna lie, I’m kinda a sucker for online quizzes.
 My relationship style is a Siamese Cat, I belong to Ravenclaw House, and Donald Glover should be my celebrity bestie.
 Why do we do these?
 Well, they’re fun.
-Which is why the marketer in me knew that these have the potential for so much more.
+This is why the marketer in me knew that these have the potential for so much more.
 Plus, I’d noticed that some of these wouldn’t give me my results without my email address.
 AH-HA!!
 It’s a lead generation strategy.
 So, how do we make a Buzzfeed style lead generation quiz?

-So I was all too excited when I first stumbled on Interact, a software that you can use to create these little gems, AND collect leads.
+I was all too excited when I first stumbled on Interact, a software that you can use to create these little gems, AND collect leads.
 SCORE!
-So here is how you too, can make your own lead gen quiz.
+So here is how you too can make your own lead generation quiz.
 (If you use this link you can sign up for a free trial and try it yourself too.)

 Sometimes I get carried away, so at first, I spent way too much time doing other people’s quizzes for inspiration.
 (The upside is that if I ever meet Donald Glover I’m sure we’ll be besties once I tell him that he HAS to be my friend because a quiz says so.)
 Then I realized that if I’m going to use this for lead generation for my company, I probably should think about my customers.
 Of course, Interact has already done the heavy lifting there, and they realize the benefit of that too.
 So even though I plan to create a custom quiz in the future, this time I decided it might be smart to use one of their templates.